 Water is surprisingly heavy!
 And if you’ve ever carried a couple of gallons of water around, you’ll know just how weighty it feels.
-This can make it challenging to store water for emergencies.
+This can make it challenging to store water long term for emergencies.

 And when you are calculating how to store water for emergencies, you need to know how much it weighs.
 Otherwise, the weight of the water you are storing may be too much for your home, or it may be too difficult to manage in large quantities.